This site is intended to pick up where the Buyout of America book leaves off.

 The Carlyle Group and other private equity firms in 2019 get roasted by John Oliver for buying mobile home parks and increasing rents.
 Carlyle is run by the same Rubenstein who hosted President Biden in 2021 for Thanksgiving.

 The 2017 Trump Tax Cuts & Job Acts did make it more expensive for private equity firms to load their companies with debt by allowing companies to deduct interest equal to only 30 percent of their EBIT (earnings before taxes and interest).
-That law expires in 2025 and private equity firms are hoping that heavily leveraged companies will be able to take all their interest payments off taxes again.
+That law expires at the end of 2025 and private equity firms are hoping that heavily leveraged companies will be able to take all their interest payments off taxes again.
 This article describes the issue well. (the Wyden tax bill discussed in the article never passed).

 Eliminating interest tax deductibility altogether in leveraged buyouts might raise more than $10 billion a year.
 Also, it would pressure private equity firms to really build their companies and not just make money through financial engineering.